Prepare a Red Hat-based virtual machine for Azure

 sudo dracut -f -v

-For more details, see the information about rebuilding initramfs.
+For more information, see Rebuilding initramfs.